 In men, strong pelvic muscles will help with erectile dysfunction by making it easier to maintain an erection.

-Anytime!
-Anyone can benefit from pelvic floor exercise, but if you find that you’re struggling to hold it in when you need the toilet, or if you’re experiencing urine leakage at any time or while sneezing, coughing, laughing or performing physical activity, then it’s definitely worth taking some action to strengthen your pelvic floor right now.
+Anyone can benefit from pelvic floor exercise at anytime.
+However, if you find that you’re struggling to hold it in when you need the toilet, or if you’re experiencing urine leakage at any time or while sneezing, coughing, laughing or performing physical activity – then it’s definitely worth taking some action to strengthen your pelvic floor right now.

 If you’ve tried following the advice of your midwife or health visitor and the situation isn’t getting better with exercise, contact your GP and ask for a referral to an obstetric physiotherapist, who will examine your body and assess how best to regain the strength in your pelvic floor.

 Now that you know why a strong pelvic floor is important – whether you’re just wanting to strengthen your weak pelvic floor muscles during pregnancy or want to perform a specific pelvic floor dysfunction exercise – let’s explore how to do it correctly through our step by step guide below:

 - Lie, sit or stand with your knees slightly apart, make sure to be in a comfortable position and don’t hold your breath while performing the following exercises

 - Tighten your back passage (as if trying to stop passing wind)

 - Tighten your front muscles (as if trying to stop passing urine)

 - You should feel a ‘squeeze-lift’ motion from your back passage toward your pubic bone